THE DEATH AND LIFE OF AUGUST SWEENEY: a novel

 "Visceral in every sense of the word.
 In Ashworth's assured and exacting prose, what could so easily be disturbing becomes decadent.
 Divine, even.
 A triumph."

-—Weike Wang, PEN/Hemingway-award winning author of CHEMISTRY
+—Weike Wang, PEN/Hemingway-award winning author of Chemistry and Rental House

 Hyman Bloom, The Anatomist (1953)